Written by Dan Green

 Let’s review buying a house with bad credit.

-Some mortgage lenders enforce a minimum credit score of 500 on a scale of 300-850, and others set their floor at 580 or 620 or higher.
+Some mortgage lenders enforce a qualifying minimum credit score of 500, and others set their floor at 580 or 620 or higher.

-Minimum credit scores vary among lenders because lenders don’t necessarily care about your credit score.
-What they really care about is whether you’ll pay them back each month.
+Minimum credit scores vary among lenders because lenders don’t care what your credit score is exactly.
+What they care about is whether you’ll pay them back each month, and your credit score is a leading predictor.

 You can still buy a home and get great rates if your credit score is low.
-You can even get government subsidies if you’re a first-time buyer.
+You can even get government subsidies to make your home-buying easier.

 Conventional loans are the generic name for mortgages backed by the government’s largest mortgage agency, the Federal Housing Finance Agency (FHFA).